 - securing Europe's energy supply;

-- reduce the primary energy consumption by 20% by improving energy efficiency;
+- improving energy efficiency;

 These challenges imply several energy related targets, in terms of share of energy from renewable sources, primary and final energy consumption, energy dependency or greenhouse gas emissions.